 BWP Faculty List

-All students are challenged to perform in the school's large performing Ensembles as well as in the numerous small ensembles of varying combinations, from studio choirs to jazz combos and from early music ensembles to Composer's Workshop.
+All students perform in the school's large performing Ensembles as well as in the numerous small ensembles of varying combinations, from studio choirs to jazz combos and from early music ensembles to Composer's Workshop.
 Student chamber music performance is a vital component of study and Ohio State groups have performed in numerous conferences and competitions.
 For brass players, the renowned Ohio State Marching Band (TBDBITL) also provides musical and leadership opportunities for students seeking this unique challenge.

 Graduates of the Ohio State School of Music have embarked upon exciting endeavors world-wide.
 They are teaching in colleges and universities and performing in major ensembles including military bands, chamber ensembles and orchestras.
 Several have won Fulbright Scholarships and many have taken top prizes in performance competitions.
 Those who have earned graduate degrees have applied their experiences as graduate teaching associates to the demands of the job world in building successful careers.